Varicella zoster virus: History

 Chickenpox-like rashes were recognized and described by ancient civilizations; the relationship between zoster and chickenpox was not realized until 1888.
 In 1943, the similarity between virus particles isolated from the lesions of zoster and those from chickenpox was noted.
 In 1974 the first chickenpox vaccine was introduced.

 The varicella zoster virus was first isolated by Evelyn Nicol while she was working at Cleveland City Hospital.
 Thomas Huckle Weller also isolated the virus and found evidence that the same virus was responsible for both chickenpox and herpes zoster.

-The etymology of the name of the virus comes from the two diseases it causes, varicella and herpes zoster.
+The name of the virus comes from the two diseases it causes, varicella and herpes zoster.
 The word varicella is possibly derived from variola, a term for smallpox coined by Rudolph Augustin Vogel in 1764.